Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Emergency Essentials is your source for all things preparedness, from prepackaged foods to water barrels to first aid kits.
 Here are the December specials.
 One of the best values is the Trekker II Emergency Kit.

 From the Bargain Bin: Stuck on a last minute holiday gift?
 Consider a survival knife.
 Here are some recommendations to get you started.

-In addition, I still recommend the SOG M37-N SEAL Pup plus, for the budget conscious, the very nice Kershaw OSO Sweet Knife for less than $25.
+In addition, I still recommend the SOG M37-N SEAL Pup plus, for the budget conscious, the very nice Kershaw OSO Sweet Knife.
 This particular knife would make a great starter knife and stocking stuffer this holiday season.